-Centres need to make sure assessment specifications and paperwork are signed off by the EQA before delivery.
+Centres need to make sure assessment specifications and paperwork are signed off by the External Quality Assurer (EQA) before delivery.

-The 'Qualification content' section of this specification will give you a guide to selecting appropriate assessment methods
+You can use the suggested example in the 'Qualification content' section of this specification as a guide to selecting appropriate assessment methods.